Martin Schreiber, M.D. - Professional Profile

 Biography

-Martin Schreiber, M.D., FACS, FCCM, is an internationally recognized surgeon, Colonel in the U.S. Army Reserve, and researcher based in Portland, Oregon.
-With a career spanning combat hospitals in Iraq and Afghanistan, academic leadership at Oregon Health & Science University (OHSU), and over 350 published studies, he has shaped trauma care globally.
+Martin Schreiber, M.D., FACS, FCCM, FRCST (Hon), is an internationally recognized trauma and critical care surgeon, researcher, and Colonel in the U.S. Army Reserve.
+Over a career spanning combat hospitals in Iraq and Afghanistan, academic leadership, and more than 350 published studies, he has helped shape trauma care worldwide.
+He serves as Director of Surgical Research in the Department of Surgery at Madigan Army Medical Center.

-His military service includes roles as Chief of Surgery at the 31st Combat Support Hospital in Tikrit, Chief of Trauma at the 228th Combat Support Hospital in Shank, and Director of the Joint Theater Trauma System.
-These experiences honed his ability to deliver surgical care under extreme conditions and build trauma systems for austere environments.
+His military service includes roles as Chief of Surgery for the 228th Combat Support Hospital in Tikrit, Iraq, as a surgeon with the 932nd Forward Surgical Team in Shank, Afghanistan, and as Director of the Joint Theater Trauma System for U.S. Central Command.
+These experiences honed his ability to deliver surgical care under extreme conditions and to build trauma systems for austere environments.

 His research focuses on prehospital treatment of traumatic brain injury, hemorrhagic shock resuscitation, massive bleeding control, and blood product development.
-Supported by the Department of Defense and National Institutes of Health, his work has directly improved patient survival rates worldwide.
+Supported by the Department of Defense, the National Institutes of Health, and private industry, his work has helped improve patient survival worldwide.

-A dedicated educator, Dr. Schreiber trains residents and fellows at OHSU and serves as Adjunct Professor at the Uniformed Services University.
-Through national programs like the Definitive Surgical Trauma Care Course, he ensures surgeons are equipped to save lives, from Portland to global conflict zones.
+A dedicated educator, Dr. Schreiber serves as Adjunct Professor of Surgery at the Uniformed Services University and as National Director of the Definitive Surgical Trauma Care Course, helping ensure surgeons are equipped to save lives, from the operating room to global conflict zones.

 Education